 Description

-Cauliflower Dal with Coconut and Spinach made with split red lentils and fragrant Indian spices.
-A healthy comforting, plant-based dinner recipe.
+Cauliflower Curry with split lentils, coconut and spinach and fragrant Indian spices.
+A healthy one-pan plant-based dinner recipe, perfect for busy weeknights.
 Vegan-adaptable.
 (Inspired by Minimalist Baker)

 Ingredients